-1st infraction: The teacher warns the student.
-The safe seat in the classroom may be used.

-2nd infraction: The student turns his/her card from green to yellow (visual warning).
-The teacher may move the student to the safe seat in a Buddy Room.

-3rd infraction: The student turns his/her card from yellow to red.
-The teacher may refer the student to the assistant principal/office.

-4th infraction: The student turns his/her card from red to black.
+1st infraction: 2 nd infraction: The teacher warns the student.
+Teacher uses redirection and reteaches the expectations.
+The student turns his/her card from green to yellow (visual warning).
+Teacher may move the student to the safe seat.
+3 rd infraction: The student turns his/her card from yellow to red.
+The teacher may refer the student to the buddy room/reset room with a think sheet.
+4 th infraction: The student turns his/her card from red to black.
 The teacher and student may phone the parent/guardian.
 The student is referred to the assistant principal on a black card for additional consequences.

-Safe Seat/Buddy room Procedures:
+Safe Seat Procedures:

 When a student is disruptive, interferes with learning, or is hurtful to others, the teacher attempts to redirect the behavior in a respectful manner.
 The student is given opportunities to correct behavior.
-If unable to do so, the student may be asked to go to a "safe seat" in the classroom or a designated "buddy room" until able to accept responsibility for his/her actions and determine an acceptable plan to address issues.
-Students sent to the buddy room will complete a "think sheet" with support from the assistant principal, counselor, or other specialized staff trained in risk management.
+If unable to do so, the student may be asked to go to a "safe seat" in the classroom until able to accept responsibility for his/her actions and determine an acceptable plan to address issues.
+If the student is removed from the room, they will be required to complete a "think sheet" with support from the assistant principal, counselor, or other specialized staff trained in risk management.
 The adult assists the student with a plan to re-enter the classroom successfully.
 The plan may be designed to fit the specific circumstances or situations.
 Color card changes occur as indicated.
 Students may be sent to the office immediately under the severe clause.